rulasfia/drafts/src/content/drafts/Adopting SSR for UT Connect Part 1.md

 ---
-title: Adopting SSR for UT Connect (Part 1)
+title: Migration from CSR to SSR (Part 1)
 description: Current state and preparation
 published: true
 publishedAt: 2024-10-12